epinowcast/epinowcast/STYLE_GUIDE.md

 ## Output types

 - For external functions we aim for the output to be a `data.table` object if possible unless a custom class is used (which we generally aim to inherit from the `data.table` class).
 This is to ensure consistency with the input types and to allow for easy chaining of functions.
-The following functions demonstrate this pattern:
 - All returned `data.table` objects should be followed with `[]` as this ensures the object prints automatically.
 This holds for both internal and external functions in order to improve both the user and developer experience.
 The following functions demonstrate this pattern:

 ```r